-16. TRANSPORTATION/TRAFFIC Potentially Significant Less Than Significant With Mitigation Less Than Significant No Would the project: Impact Incorporated Impact Impact f) Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities?
-(Source: 1, 2, 3) ☑
+16. TRANSPORTATION/TRAFFIC Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact f) Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities?
+(Source: 1, 2, 3)